Food For Recovery

 In the immediate recovery, you may be able to sneak in colour through berries, or some greens in a smoothie.

-What are the best options to eat after a tough session?
+What are the best foods for recovery after a tough session?

 If you can conveniently access them, real foods are ideal recovery options to incorporate into your training day.
 However, sometimes more convenient food options are needed to ensure that recovery fits into a hectic work-life-family-training schedule!